bluefireteam/audioplayers/feature_parity_table.md

 <br />

-## Notifications
+## Lock Screen Controls

-Apart from the main features for playing audio, some unrelated features to notification and lock screen management were added to audioplayers.

-This is not the best home for them though.
-We are working with @ryanheise to eventually extract the existing notification related code from audioplayers and either:

- * create a new package, audioplayers_notifications for it
- * merge this code into the existing audio_service package

-audio_service is already a package that provides much more advanced notification/lock screen controls.
-Please follow this [example](https://denis-korovitskii.medium.com/flutter-demo-audioplayers-on-background-via-audio-service-c95d65c90ae1) to implement all AudioPlayers features with and audio_service.
+To control playback from lock screen on iOS and Android, you can use @ryanheise's excellent [audio_service](https://pub.dev/packages/audio_service) package.
+[This article](https://denis-korovitskii.medium.com/flutter-demo-audioplayers-on-background-via-audio-service-c95d65c90ae1) showcases how to integrate audioplayers features with and audio_service.

-So please do not send any PRs or additions to the notifications/lock screen for now, unless it's part of our separation effort.
+Do not send any PRs or additions regarding notifications/lock screen support, unless it is a generic change on our infrastructure/wiring to support better integrating with `audio_service`.

-I will update this file as we move forward with this.

-## Other Features
+## Other Out-of-Scope Features

-Some features are totally out of scope for the `audioplayers` package.
+Some features are also out of scope for the `audioplayers` package.
 The goal  of this library is to provide a unified place to play audio media, be it songs, background musics, sound effects, etc, from different sources, and providing an array of advanced controls and listeners to control it via code.

 Non-goals: if the existing solutions proposed below are not good or do not work well with audioplayers, I am happy to collaborate to create an `audioplayers_x` separated package (eg `audioplayers_recorder`).

- * notifications/locks screen: see section above, use this for now or audio_service;
  * interfaces: nothing related to interface building concerns audioplayers; you can use Flutter to build your interfaces;
  * audio recording: recording audio from the microphone into audio files and streams; there is already a package for this called [audio_recorder](https://github.com/ZaraclaJ/audio_recorder).
  * playlist: you can implement playlists as you wish by playing multiple audios or songs in sequence.
 Doesn't make sense for this package to have any builtin playlist mechanism.